IBM/swift-cloud-object-storage-example/README.md

 ## 3. Create Cloud Object Storage Buckets

 1. Provision the [IBM Cloud Object Storage Service] and follow the set of instructions for creating a Bucket.
 2. Upload the images in `atlantic_hurricane_seasons/images` to a Bucket.
-Then upload the zip file in `atlantic_hurrincane_seasons/zip` to a different Bucket.
+3. Run `./zip_hurricane_images.sh` in `atlantic_hurrincane_seasons/zip` to create the zip file.
+Then upload the zip file to a different Bucket.
-3. Follow these [instructions](https://console.bluemix.net/docs/services/cloud-object-storage/cli/curl.html#request-an-iam-token-using-an-api-key) for obtaining an API key and `ibm-service-instance-id`
+4. Follow these [instructions](https://console.bluemix.net/docs/services/cloud-object-storage/cli/curl.html#request-an-iam-token-using-an-api-key) for obtaining an API key and `ibm-service-instance-id`
-4. Include the public endpoint, Bucket names, API key, and `ibm-service-instance-id` in `Data.plist`
+5. Include the public endpoint, Bucket names, API key, and `ibm-service-instance-id` in `Data.plist`

 ## 4. Run in Xcode